harvester/docs/docs/networking/best-practice.md

   - Two VM load balancers and one guest Kubernetes cluster load balancer.

 ## Multiple Cluster Networks for Traffic Isolation

-The two Harvester hosts are equipped with two NICs.
+The two Harvester hosts have two NICs.
 Specifically, NIC `eth0` is used for the management network (mapped to the cluster network `mgmt`), while NIC `eth1` is used for the VM network (mapped to the cluster network `vm`).

 It's beneficial to use two cluster networks to achieve traffic isolation between the management plane and the data plane.
 If there is an issue with the VM network, you can still use the management network for emergency handling to ensure business continuity.
 Similarly, if there is a failure in the management network, VM traffic is not affected.

-If your hardware is equipped with more NICs, it's recommended that you use at least two NICs for one cluster network.
-For example, you can use NIC `eth0` and `eth1` for the management network, and use NIC `eth2` and `eth3` for the VM network.
+If your hardware has more NICs, we recommend using at least two NICs for one cluster network.
+For example, you can use NIC `eth0` and `eth1` for the management network and NIC `eth2` and `eth3` for the VM network.

 ## External Switch and Router Configuration

 1. ** Switch1 configuration**:

-Since the management network is under the untagged network, switch1 can be a non-VLAN-aware switch.
-Typically, a non-VLAN-aware switch cannot be configured.
+Since the management network is under the untagged network, `switch1` can be a non-VLAN-aware switch.
+Typically, you can't configure a non-VLAN-aware switch.

 2. ** Switch2 configuration**: